uncovering-world/track-your-regions/api/docs/domain_model.md

   structured hierarchically, meaning a region can contain sub-regions.
 - **Experience**: An activity or sight that can be completed or seen in a region.
-- **Visited Region**: A region that has been visited by a user.
-- **Completed Experience**: An experience that has been completed by a user in a specific region.

 ## Entities